dhakamada/graphql-project/README.md

 ```

 #### Local
-To run the service and worker on your machine, you need node and redis instaled.
+To run the service and worker on your machine, you need Node and Redis instaled.

 **Steps:**
 > Up the redis service.
-If you would like use redis on docker
+But if you would like to use redis on docker
 ```sh
 $ docker run -p 6379:6379 redis
 ```